The Washington Center Internship

-For further details review the Washington Center website and then meet with Assistant Dean for Academic Initiatives, Andrea Lange.
-Students cannot be accepted in a Washington Center internship without first meeting with Dean Lange and participating in a review of application materials.
+For further details review the Washington Center website and then meet with Associate Provost Andrea Lange.
+Students cannot be accepted in a Washington Center internship without first meeting with Dr. Lange and participating in a review of application materials.

 Is there a GPA and class requirement to participate in this internship program?